nicolarowe/AAC-dogs-n-cats/README.md

 # AAC-dogs-n-cats
 ## Purpose
 The goal of this project is to gain experience with Pandas, Matplotlib, Jupyter Notebook, and best documentation practices.
-To do this, I decided to look at data from the Austin Animal Center on animal outcomes, specifically the euthanasia of cats and dogs.
+To do this, I look at data from the Austin Animal Center on animal outcomes, specifically the euthanasia of cats and dogs.

+In my analysis, I compare the outcome subtype and sex to gain an understanding of how these differ between dogs and cats.

 ## Copyright
 The Austin Animal Center data is made available under the Public Domain Dedication and License v1.0 whose full text can be found at: http://opendatacommons.org/licenses/pddl/1.0/